Elena Throm

 B.Sc in Psychology, University of Vienna, Austria (2013 – 2017)

-Throm, E., Ansorge, U., & Oberauer, K. (2019).
+Throm, E. V., Ansorge, U., & Oberauer, K. (2019, May).
 The Effect of Free Time in Memory Tasks: Comparing Complex-Span, Brown-Peterson and Simple-Span Paradigm.
-Poster presented at the yearly congress for postgraduate students 2019 (Masterstudierenden- und Doktorierenden-Kongress) of the Department of Psychology at the University of Zurich, May 28, Zurich, Switzerland.
+Congress for postgraduate students 2019 (Masterstudierenden- und Doktorierenden-Kongress) of the Department of Psychology at the University of Zurich, Switzerland.
+[Poster]

 Awards and funding